 Non-invasive cardiology includes many general preventive and diagnostic methods to promote your heart health.
-It typically involves test that don’t require instruments being inserted into your body.
+It typically involves tests that don’t require instruments being inserted into your body.
 Instead the tests are typically external.

 Non-invasive cardiology can also involve counseling.
 Your cardiologist could recommend risk factor modifications and lifestyle changes tailored to your individual health.
 You may also undergo diagnostic tests to look for disorders of your heart or valve disease.
 If something is discovered you and your doctor will put together a plan for minimally invasive treatment.